cloudprohim/aws-to-oci-migration-lab/README.md

 The final version demonstrates a real Infrastructure-as-Code (IaC) workflow using Terraform to provision an AWS S3 bucket with a modular project structure, reusable variables, tagging, outputs, validation, deployment proof, and GitHub documentation.

+> ⚠️ OCI module is included for future extension but not deployed due to account limitations.
+Home Region availability for New Zealand is not present, and choosing different region does not allow bank card to be accepted to activate the account.

 ---

 ## 🎯 Why This Project Matters